data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

     _Rationale: prescribing a single in-memory representation in this protocol would lead to unnecessary copies being made if that represention isn't the native one a library uses._
+    _Note: the memory layout is columnnar.
+Row-major dataframes can use this protocol, but not in a zero-copy fashion (see requirement 2 above)._
 12. Must support chunking, i.e. accessing the data in "batches" of rows.
     There must be metadata the consumer can access to learn in how many chunks the data is stored.
 The consumer may also convert the data in